RI-SE/smirk/docs/Data Management Specification.md

 	- 2. Lateral offset (m): [-3, -2, -1, 0, 1, 2, 3]

 ### 4.1.2 Out-of-Distribution examples:
-We generate OOD examples using four basic shapes available in the ESI Pro-SiVIC object catalog.
+We generate OOD examples using five basic shapes available in the ESI Pro-SiVIC object catalog.

 OOD examples:
-- [N1] Sphere [TBD: sphere.yaml]
+- [N1] Sphere
-- [N2] Cube [TBD: cube.yaml]
+- [N2] Cube
-- [N3] Cone [TBD: cone.yaml]
+- [N3] Cone
-- [N4] Pyramid [TBD: pyramid.yaml]
+- [N4] Pyramid
+- [N5] Cylinder

-All four configuration files for OOD examples specify the execution of 10 scenarios in ESI Pro-SiVIC.
+For each OOD example, we specify the execution of 10 scenarios in ESI Pro-SiVIC.
 The configurations represent a basic shape crossing the road from the left or right at an angle perpendicular to the road.
 Since basic shapes are not animated, we fix the speed at 4 m/s.
 In all scenarios, the distance between the starting point of the basic shape and the edge of the road is 5 m.
 The only variation point is the longitudinal distance between ego car and the objects' starting point.
 The objects always follow rectilinear motion (a straight line) at a constant speed during scenario execution.

 - Longitudinal distance (m): [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]